Wilderness Act: Uncertainties

+Sagebrush Rebellion

+The 1964 Wilderness Act, which was praised for protecting undisturbed American landscapes, encountered strong resistance from the Sagebrush Rebellion in the latter part of the 1970s.
+The majority of "resource Westerners" who were affected by federal environmental regulations that limited their access to public lands, such as ranchers, miners, and loggers, were the ones who initiated this backlash.
+The Federal Land Policy Management Act (FLPMA) of 1976, which changed the Bureau of Land Management's emphasis from resource extraction to conservation, was a major source of dispute because it significantly restricted these groups' ability to make a living.
+Many in the West were unhappy as a result of this alleged government overreach and saw it as "federal colonialism."

+James G. Watt, nominated by President Ronald Reagan as Secretary of the Interior, emerged as a key player in this situation.
+During his tenure, he worked to extend the scope of mineral rights to include coal and oil, a goal that suited the interests of people impacted by the Wilderness Act and other environmental laws.
+Watt aimed to reduce federal constraints and give local governments more authority over land management choices.
+These efforts were perceived as a direct answer to the demands of the Sagebrush Rebellion.
+Due to regulatory rollbacks which were perceived as a decrease in federal government control over Western lands, the Sagebrush Rebellion temporarily felt victorious due to its alliance with the Reagan administration.

 Creation

 The pioneering research and advocacy work of Margaret and Olaus Murie and Celia Hunter, along with the Alaska Conservation Society, was crucial to the passage of the Wilderness Act, and to the creation of the Arctic National Wildlife Refuge.
 Margaret Murie testified passionately before Congress in favor of the Wilderness Act.
 Margaret worked with Wilderness Society staffer Howard Zahniser, author of the bill, to promote passage of the act, and she attended the signing ceremony.

 Statistics

 As of 2014, the National Wilderness Preservation System comprised over 109 million acres (441,000 km²), involving federal lands administered by four agencies:

 Subsequent legislation

 The Wilderness Act has created a foundation that allows for many new additions of American land to be designated as wilderness.
 Congress considers additional proposals every year, some recommended by federal agencies and many proposed by grassroots conservation and sportsmen's organizations.
 Additional laws adding areas to the NWPS include: